Friday, 24 March 2023

 • Updating the name displays in our classrooms and thinking about how much they have improved.

-• Starting to make Easter cards for our families.
+• Making Easter cards for our families.

 Have a lovely weekend